Piedras Blancas Elephant Seal Rookery

 Late in the 19th Century, when whales became scarce, fishermen sought an alternative source of oil-rich whale blubber.
 Finding the elephant seals to be an easy replacement, they hunted them to near extinction.
 By the early 1900s, only about 100 elephant seals remained, and nearly all of them lived off the Baja California coast.

-At the Piedras Blancas Elephant Seal Rookery, you must check out and view the elephant seals first and foremost.
+You must check out and view the elephant seals first and foremost.
 But there are also stuff you can do around the area.
 For example, there are a few hikes in the local area you can do, you can visit the William Randolph Hearst Memorial Beach, you can go to the friends of the elephant seal gift shop or you can visit the Hearst Castle Historical Monument in San Simeon.

 Piedras Blancas Light Station Natural Area